justinboggs/sql-challenge/README.md

 output_files - this folder contains the histogram and bar chart created by the above file.

 ## Conclusion
-Yes, this datset is likely fake.
+Yes, this dataset is likely fake.
 The name my id number pulls up is "April Foolsday."

 ## Background